sorapk/github-finder/README.md

 # github-finder
-This Web app performs Github user lookup.
+This web application interfaces with Github API and performs user lookup on Github.

+# Technology
+React, Type Script